Mongolian script: Galik characters

+In 1917, the politician and linguist Bayantömöriin Khaisan published the rime dictionary Mongolian-Han Bilingual Original Sounds of the Five Regions, a bilingual edition of the earlier Original Sounds of the Five Regions, to aid Mongolian speakers in learning Mandarin Chinese.
+To that end, he included transliterations of Mandarin using the Mongolian script, and repurposed three Galik letters to represent the Mandarin retroflex consonants.
+These letters remain in use in Inner Mongolia for the purpose of transcribing Chinese.

 Punctuation and numerals

 Punctuation

 When written between words, punctuation marks use space on both sides of them.
 They can also appear at the very end of a line, regardless of where the preceding word ends.
 Red (cinnabar) ink is used in many manuscripts, to either symbolize emphasis or respect.
 Modern punctuation incorporates Western marks: parentheses; quotation, question, and exclamation marks; including precomposed ⁈ and ⁉.

 Numerals

 Mongolian numerals are either written from left to right, or from top to bottom.
+For typographical reasons, they are rotated 90° in modern books to fit on the line.

 Components and writing styles

 Components

 Listed in the table below are letter components (graphemes) commonly used across the script.
 Some of these are used with several letters, and others to contrast between them.
 As their forms and usage may differ between writing styles, however, examples of these can be found under this section below.

 Writing styles

 As exemplified in this section, the shapes of glyphs may vary widely between different styles of writing and choice of medium with which to produce them.
 The development of written Mongolian can be divided into the three periods of pre-classical (beginning – 17th century), classical (16/17th century – 20th century), and modern (20th century onward):